solid/Roadmap/README.md

 Open to contributions and comments.

+## Proposed topics to address with priority within the CG
+ - (Standardising) static client credentials
+ - Standardising Query
+ - Agreeing on the form of interop specs (hopefully, there will be some alignment in the STM)
+ - Work on proposed standards changes for AP/Matrix alignment

+Feedback loop from use cases: Support is needed to feedaback from lws-ucs and work taking place in the practitioners group.

 ## Development of Data Interop specs

 One of the core promises of Solid has been to decouple applications from their data, thus allowing disparate Web applications to interoperate.
 That is, allowing such Web applications to share and re-use the same user data.
 To make this possible applications must have either (1) common data schemas or (2) data schemas between which there is a well-known mapping.
 This is a challenge that has also been identified by the NLnet-funded [Solid Application Interoperability work](https://nlnet.nl/project/Solid-Interop/).